iamvery/iamvery.github.com/_drafts/ruby-blocks-are-not-a-thing.md

 # => "orly"
 ```

-The Ruby docs state that ["`Proc::new` may be called without a block only within a method with an attached block, in which case that block is converted to the Proc object."][docs]
+The Ruby docs state that ["`Proc::new` may be called without a block only within a method with an attached block, in which case that block is converted to the Proc object"][docs].

-Can anyone confirm the sugar?
+Interestingly when you invoke the block argument using the `yield` method, Ruby is able to optimize the block call pretty significantly.
+Check out [these benchmarks][slow-proc].

+## Conclusion

+So to answer the question "what is a Ruby block?".
+It's just the _syntax_ for the special type of argument that is used to define some sequence of behavior.
+The only way for you to interact "directly" with a block at all is with the `yield` method, but if you wish to pass them around you've got to convert it to a proc for reference.
+And this [may be slow][slow-proc].

 [bnr]: https://training.bignerdranch.com/classes/ruby-on-the-server